Musa Juwara

-Musa Juwara (born 26 December 2001) is a Gambian professional footballer who plays as a striker for Danish Superliga club OB, on loan from Bologna.
-He represents the Gambia national team.
+Musa Juwara (born 26 December 2001) is a Gambian professional footballer who plays as a forward for Ekstraklasa club Pogoń Szczecin and the Gambia national team.

 Club career

 Early career

 Juwara was born in the Gambia and embarked as a migrant to Italy in 2016.
 There, he started playing football with Virtus Avigliano and after a successful season was scouted by Chievo.
 He was banned from transferring to Chievo by the FIGC, but he challenged the hearing and eventually joined them.

 Juwara briefly joined Torino F.C. on loan for the 2019 Torneo di Viareggio, where he scored 3 goals in 3 matches, before returning to Verona for the end of the season.

 He made his professional debut for Chievo in a 0–0 Serie A tie with Frosinone Calcio on 25 May 2019, coming on as a 79th-minute substitute for Manuel Pucciarelli.

 Bologna

 On 8 July 2019, Juwara signed a deal with Bologna.
 Although he was assigned to their Under-19 squad for the 2019–20 season, he quickly began falling into Siniša Mihajlović's first-team plans, making his debut on December 4 by playing the full 90 minutes in a 4-0 Coppa Italia defeat at the hands of Udinese.

 His Serie A debut for the club came on February 4, coming on as an 86th-minute substitute for fellow-countryman Musa Barrow in a 3–2 victory at Roma.
 This would be followed by appearances off the bench against Genoa and Udinese, before the competition was halted on March 9 as a result of the COVID-19 pandemic.

 After the competition resumed he would be given a lot more first-team opportunities as a result of the heavy playing schedule and new 5-substitute rule, impressing in the first game back in a 2–0 loss at Juventus on June 22, where he replaced Riccardo Orsolini in the 82nd minute.

 His first Serie A goal came on July 5, in a convincing performance at San Siro, where he would score the equaliser and secure the sending-off of Alessandro Bastoni in a 2–1 win over Inter Milan.